• Menu

 Restaurante Eliel: Oysters at Agua Blanca

-It’s well worth a day trip south to Agua Blanca where a string of seafood shacks serve seafood plucked fresh from the Pacific.
+It’s well worth a day trip south to Agua Blanca Beach where a string of seafood shacks serve seafood plucked fresh from the Pacific.

 While it’s certainly possible to order the usual beachside fare of coconut shrimp, whole fish (served al ajo, a la diablo, al ajillo etc) or shrimp cocktail, the main attraction here is fresh oysters, shucked while you wait.